Pranav-Balakumar/cybersec/working/3-certs.md

 How does the CA know that you are the organization you claim to be and verify that your key really is as defined in the CSR?
-This is an operational aspect.
+This is an operational question.
 This is handled using “human” approaches or by verifying the ownership of the domain or by checking against the person or … For websites, this mechanism is identified in the Baseline Requirements of the CA/Browser Forum.

+CAs can request proof of identity, and the ability to control the domain using DNS to modify DNS resource records.

 ##	Options for CSR
 There are many options for generating a CSR as described above.
 There are two ways to fill the CSR request.

 * Using openssl interactively as above is a manual approach.
 You have to interactively enter the information.

 * Instead you can setup a config file to automate this process.
 Automation is important in order to regularly order new